-Three families from in and around Knowle West, Easton and Barton Hill are currently working virtually with artists Megan Clark-Bagnall, Mike Akers, Megan Vaughan-Thomas, Leeza Awojobi and Grapevine.
+Three families from in and around Knowle West, Easton and Barton Hill were working mostly virtually over lock down with artists Megan Clark-Bagnall, Mike Akers, Megan Vaughan-Thomas, Leeza Awojobi and Grapevine.

 Central to the Kitchen Circus project is creating time within the home to form connections, experiment with ideas and discover the stories that want to be told… This involves thinking about home in a holistic way, from the physical place we sleep to our wider natural world.

-During the course of Summer 2020 the project will open out from working intimately with three families to inviting the families’ neighbours to take part in their creations.
+During the course of Summer 2020 each family and their artists went along a different routes of discovery and making from conversations to board games, puppet mascots to animation making.
+They also opened out from working intimately together to inviting other artists, neighbours and wider family to take part in their creations.
 In light of the COVID-19 outbreak, it seems more important than ever for families, neighbours, artists and organisations to reflect on the importance of family and home, and what they mean to us as we move through the current crisis.

 The first Kitchen Circus projects took place in 2014 and 2015, bringing circus performances, songs and digital arts onto the streets, to explore ideas about identity, hospitality and how we live now.